luuck25/System-Design-Resources/Flink.md

 To prevent this, you configure a **delay** (e.g., 2 minutes).

-Now, when Flink sees an event timestamped 12:05, it emits a watermark for **12:03** (12:05 - 2 minutes).
-It is effectively saying: *"I have seen data up to 12:05, but because data can be messy, I'm only going to officially close windows up to 12:03."*

 ### A Real-World Analogy
 Imagine you are hosting a meeting that starts at 9:00 AM.